-During the Share phase of the project, the pupils will present and explain their solutions using their LEGO models and the findings document that they have created using the integrated Documentation tool.
+During the Share phase of the project, students present and explain their solutions using their LEGO models and the findings document they have created using the integrated Documentation tool.

-During each of these phases, the pupils will use various methods to document their findings, solutions and processes.
-This document can be exported and used for assessment, display or sharing with the pupils' parents.
+During each of these phases, the students will use various methods to document their findings, solutions, and process.
+This document can be exported and used for assessment, display, or sharing with parents.